IstoraMandiri/meteor-embark/README.md

 And just a friendly reminder that ethereum is still in it's early days and you are on the front line.
 Don't put your life savings into an ethereum smart contract -- at least not for a few years!

 Make sure you have [all the dependencies of embark installed](https://github.com/iurimatias/embark-framework/wiki/Installation).
-For now, use 0.9.3!
+Currently uses embark 1.0.2.

 Set up your meteor project with the following config files, as per [embark demo boilerplate](https://github.com/iurimatias/embark-framework/tree/develop/demo_meteor/config) (the embark way).
 This package assumes this configuration, so you don't need `embark.yml`.